 #4 Sewer hose

 The purpose of this is for the connection of the internal drainage and your RV’s waste systems to external sewers.
 This is to deliver the waste from your tank to the drains, portable tanks, or external sewers to keep your RV clean.

-The sewer hose and the black water tank are connected and the pressure is applied to push the waste into the tank.
+The sewer hose and the black water tank are connected, and pressure is applied to push the waste into the tank.
 To maximize the function, ensure to purchase a durable sewer hose.
 Consider flexible options since rigid ones break sooner.

-The ideal hole size is 4×4 to maximize the flow, this, preventing clogging.
+The ideal hole size is 4×4 to maximize the flow, thus, preventing clogging.

 The 20-foot Camco RhinoFLEX RV sewer hose kit has a handful of accessories that can improve durability and functionality.

 #5 30 amp or 50 amp surge protector

 To protect your appliances, make sure to have an RV surge protector with you.
 A surge protector is typically connected to the camp’s power outlet prior to connecting the electrical cord to the RV.
 The surge protector cuts off the voltage surge before it reaches the RV.

 There are different types you can choose from based on your needs: primary surge protectors, secondary surge protectors, power strips, portable surge protectors, and hardwired surge protectors.